suhitp/xcode-theme/README.md

 5. Unzip the font archive and move the files in the TTF folder to ~/Library/Fonts

+## Activating theme

-6. Restart the Xcode
+1. Restart the Xcode

+2. go to Xcode > Preferences > Fonts & Colors

-7. Open Xcode preferences -> Colors and Font -> Select * Dark Theme
+3. Select * Dark Theme

+## Contributing

+Pull requests are welcome with new themes.
+For any changes, please open an issue first to discuss what you would like to change.